 Monomoy Early Childhood Family Resource Center – 508-430-7216 ext.
 4044

 Help for families living in Chatham and Harwich with tuition assistance, as well as information and support for young families.
 Contact Lucy Gilmore; email@example.com

 Shaw Fund For Mariner’s Children — 781-762-0698

 Financial assistance for families working in the fishing industry.

-Towns of Chatham, Orleans, Eastham, Wellfleet, Truro and Provincetown offer resident families with children ages 3 & 4 funding for Pre-School tuition.
+Towns of Harwich, Chatham, Orleans, Eastham, Wellfleet, Truro and Provincetown offer resident families with children ages 3 & 4 funding for Pre-School tuition.
 Contact the town of your residence to inquire.

 Our twice a year clothing swap has served hundreds of families for well over a decade.
 We look forward to providing gently used clothing to children ages zero to young adults.
 Our fall swap accepts fall & winter items and our spring swap shares spring and summer items.
 Keep an eye on our social media pages for details to drop clothes you are looking to pass along, and for our swap dates.

 Contact us at 508-240-3310 or Joanne at firstname.lastname@example.org for updates and additional drop off locations.

 “We are a non-profit organization made up of people who want to encourage serve and nuture foster families”.